Some hedge funds avoid bite from 'FANG' stocks

-BOSTON/NEW YORK, Feb 16 (Reuters) - A number of hedge funds got out of a group of soaring technology stocks late last year just before they fell sharply to start 2016.
+BOSTON/NEW YORK (Reuters) - A number of hedge funds got out of a group of soaring technology stocks late last year just before they fell sharply to start 2016.

-Among those to sell “FANG” stocks - as Facebook, Amazon, Netflix, and Alphabet Inc (formerly called Google) collectively have come to be known - in the fourth quarter were Senator Investment Group, Samlyn Capital and Nokota Management, new regulatory filings released on Tuesday show.
+Among those to sell “FANG” stocks - as Facebook (FB.O), Amazon (AMZN.O), Netflix (NFLX.O), and Alphabet Inc (GOOGL.O) (formerly called Google) collectively have come to be known - in the fourth quarter were Senator Investment Group, Samlyn Capital and Nokota Management, new regulatory filings released on Tuesday show.

 Earlier last year, gains in Facebook, Amazon, Netflix and Alphabet helped a handful of hedge funds put up positive numbers while many rivals were nursing double-digit losses.
 Amazon and Netflix each more than doubled while Google rose 47 percent and Facebook climbed 34 percent.